prometheus-operator/kube-prometheus/docs/customizations/exposing-prometheus-alertmanager-grafana-ingress.md

 ---
-weight: 500
+weight: 303
 toc: true
 title: Expose via Ingress
 menu:
     docs:
         parent: kube
-lead: How to setup a Kubernetes Ingress to expose the Prometheus, Alertmanager and Grafana.
+lead: This guide will help you deploying a Kubernetes Ingress to expose Prometheus, Alertmanager and Grafana.
 images: []
 draft: false
-description: How to setup a Kubernetes Ingress to expose the Prometheus, Alertmanager and Grafana.
+description: This guide will help you deploying a Kubernetes Ingress to expose Prometheus, Alertmanager and Grafana.
-date: "2021-03-08T23:04:32+01:00"
 ---

 In order to access the web interfaces via the Internet [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) is a popular option.
 This guide explains, how Kubernetes Ingress can be setup, in order to expose the Prometheus, Alertmanager and Grafana UIs, that are included in the [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) project.